 The Law that Ate the Constitution (Andrews)

-Discussions on this topic are often polarized to the point of being unproductive.
-The latter two readings discuss dynamics by which such discussions go off track.
+The pair of third readings cover ways in which discussions on this topic are often derailed.
 Falkovich discusses the distinction between decoupling and contextualizing mindsets, and applies it to explain disagreements over racial IQ gaps.
-Alexander describes the "motte and bailey" fallacy, aka strategic equivocation, which helps activists enforce broad taboos.
+Alexander describes the "motte and bailey" fallacy, aka strategic equivocation, and how it's used to enforce broad taboos.

 Main readings: